Amy Sayer

 On 16 July 2018, Sayer received her first call up to the Matildas, the senior Australian Women's Team, for the 2018 Tournament of Nations.

 Early life and education

-Born in Sydney, Australia, Sayer grew up in Northern Sydney, where attended Ravenswood School for Girls and later Barker College.
+Born in Sydney, Australia, Sayer grew up in Northern Sydney.
+She attended Ravenswood School for Girls and later Barker College.
 She was granted special permission to not attend classes due to her international team commitments and playing for Canberra United during the W-League season.

+Sayer is of Chinese descent through her mother.

 Club career

-Junior career

-Sayer began her youth career at Northbridge FC (now known as North Shore Mariners), as well as playing futsal and football at the FNSW Institute.

-Several clubs were interested in signing Sayer for the 2016 W-League season, however due to her age, she decided to stay closer to home, signing for Sydney University on a youth contract.

 Canberra United

 Canberra United signed several young talents to play in the 2017 W-League season.
 Sayer joined the club after some impressive performances for the Australian National U-20 Women's Team, along with teammates Georgia Plessas, Georgia Boric, Clare Hunt, and Karly Roestbakken.

 On 25 November, Amy Sayer scored her first goal in the country's top division in a 3–2 home win against Perth Glory at McKellar Park.
 Sayer finished the season with one goal in 10 appearances, as well as being deployed in various positions such as an attacking midfielder and a left winger by manager Heather Garriock.